Anti-Bribery & Corruption — Module 1 of 4

 Decision Point 2 of 3

-Helen calls you into her office.
+Helen calls you in.
 She's read your register review.
-"Alexa, I appreciate the thoroughness.
-But taking this to the board turns a manageable situation into a crisis.
-Three non-executives, two of whom have no context on Haldane.
+"Alexa, taking this to the board turns a manageable situation into a crisis.
+Three non-execs, two with no Haldane context.
 They'll panic.
 David will feel ambushed.
 And we could lose the contract over optics."
 She pauses.
 "I'm not asking you to bury it.
 I'm asking you to be proportionate."

 How do you handle the escalation?